DspreadOrg/qpos/docs/post-transaction.md

 1. Some EMV TAGs (5F20,4F,5F24 ...) with plain text value.
 2. Some Proprietary tags starting with 0xC, in our case C4,C1,C7,C0 and C2.

-The defination of proprietary tags can be found below:
+The definition of proprietary tags can be found below:

 Tag   | Name                      | Length(Bytes)
 ------|---------------------------|--------------